-Ethiopian food: The 15 greatest dishes
+Ethiopian food: The 15 best dishes

 Particularly tricky for first-timers, but one of the most filling meals you can get.
 Carbs galore.

-James Jeffrey is a freelance journalist based in Addis Ababa.
+James Jeffrey is a freelance journalist roving between Ethiopia and the US and UK.
 He writes about Ethiopia and the Horn of Africa for various international media.